juancho85/docker-stack-this/traefik-manager-noacme/README.md

 ## Introduction
-This project will run those services (Traefik, Portainer, Nginx, Caddy, Whoami, WordPress) in one simple copy-paste command.
+This project will run those services (Traefik, Portainer, Nginx, Caddy, Whoami) in one simple copy-paste command.

 #### Anything special about this mono repo?
 - This stack does not use ACME (TLS).